 Landscaping and gardens

-Landscaped areas adjacent to the Park Hub will include botanical and demonstration gardens, spaces for events and picnicking, accessible picnic areas, nature and sensory play and an amphitheatre.
+Landscaped areas adjacent to the Park Hub will include botanical and demonstration gardens, terraced spaces for events accessible picnic areas, nature and sensory play.

 A six-seasons cultural garden to the west of the Park Hub has been proposed in consultation with traditional owners, and will include informal and mixed planting to educate visitors on the bush landscape it emulates featuring species endemic to the park and the Darling Scarp.